-&lt;sup>5 The Índice de Percepción del Consumidor (IPeCo), the Índice de Confianza Empresarial (ICE), and the private companies' data are left for further research as they require a special treatment due to sampling and timing.
-Regarding private companies, there are five different conducting generalist consumer market-related surveys in Chile: Adimark/GfK-conducting the monthly Índice de Percepción de la Economía; Ipsos; Kantar Ibope Media-conducting the half-yearly Target Index Group; Mori; and Nielsen-conducting the half-yearly consumer confidence, and spending intention report.
+The consumer perception index (Índice de Percepción del Consumidor, IPeCo), the business confidence index (Índice de Confianza Empresarial, ICE), and the private companies' data are left for further research as they require special treatment due to sampling and timing concerns.
+Regarding private companies, there are five different conducting generalist consumer market-related surveys in Chile: Adimark/GfK-conducting the monthly IPEC; Ipsos; Kantar Ibope Media-conducting the half-yearly Target Index Group; Mori; and Nielsen-conducting the half-yearly consumer confidence, and spending intention report.
 Apart from Adimark, their data are not freely available to the public and are gathered for marketing purposes.